viktormishyn/epam-python-l2-2021/text_analyzer/README.md

 ## Install

-1. Run `install.sh` to install requirements and dependencies (it will be installed globally)
+1. Run `./scripts/install.sh` to install requirements and dependencies (it will be installed globally)

 ## Uninstall

-1. Run `uninstall.sh` to remove requirements, dependencies and script itself
+1. Run `./scripts/uninstall.sh` to remove requirements, dependencies and script itself

 ## Usage